 Distinctive features: Difficult to distinguish from the related genera Araujia, Funastrum, Morrenia and Oxypetalum.
 Philibertia can only be recognized through a combination of characters.
-With a wide variability in floral shape and corona composition and shape, the genus is most easily recognized by it soft, often finely pubescent to tomentose leaves that are usually triangular and deeply cordate to lobate at the base.
+With a wide variability in floral shape and corona composition and shape, the genus is most easily recognized by its soft, often finely pubescent to tomentose leaves that are usually triangular and deeply cordate to lobate at the base.
 Some species of Philibertia have a corolline corona forming a ring around the base of the gynostegium, combined with five semi-vesicular dolabriform staminal corona lobes, a character otherwise only present in Funastrum, from which it differs by the highly fused corolla and the triangular leaf shape (linear to ovate in Funastrum).
-From Oxypetalum, Philibertia is most easily distinguished by the absence of an elaborate style-head and the lack of lateral teeth at the caudicles.
-From Araujia and Morrenia, it differs by straight (in contrast to crispate) leaf margins, and fusiform fruits (ovoid and inflated in Araujia and Morrenia), as well as in the different corona composition.
+From Oxypetalum, Philibertia is most easily distinguished by the absence of an elaborate stylehead and the lack of lateral teeth at the caudicles.
+From Araujia and Morrenia, it differs by straight (vs. crispate) leaf margins, and fusiform fruits (ovoid and inflated in Araujia and Morrenia), as well as in the different corona composition.

-Distribution: A genus of about 45 species in southern South America, 28 of which are found in the southern limits of the Neotropics; moist cloud forest, montane prairies, inter-Andean dry valleys, and dry rocky slopes (punas); 400-4,100 m.
+Distribution: A genus of ~45 species in southern South America, 27 species of vines found in the southern limits of the Neotropics; moist cloud forest, montane prairies, inter-Andean dry valleys, and dry rocky slopes (punas); 400-4,100 m.